Tag: pension reform

 Source: Own compilation based on HBS 2021.
 Notes: Both spouses aged 65 and over; gross monthly retirement pensions; in less than 1 percent of the marriages at least one spouse received a retirement pension higher than 10000 PLN (not included in the Figure).
 1PLN~0.23EUR.

-We treat the sample of married couples aged 65 years or more as a reference sample in our analysis of consequences from the implementation of various support schemes within the social security system, in the case of widowhood.
-The calculations presented below reflect the financial situation of the analysed sample after a hypothetical death of husbands.
+We treat the sample of married couples aged 65 years or more as a reference sample in our analysis of the consequences from the implementation of various support schemes within the social security system, in the case of widowhood.
+The calculations presented below reflect the financial situation of the analyzed sample after the hypothetical death of husbands.
 We focus on widows, as they represent the vast majority of widowed individuals (due to, e.g., longer life expectancy of women and age differences between spouses).
 We simulate four support scenarios:

 I) a system with no support for widowed individuals – this would be the situation without the current survivor’s pension, in which widows would need to rely fully on their own social security incomes (pensions);